djkormo/mlnet-tutorial/docs/using-models/README.md

 # Using models

-In the previous section we've tested the model that we trained.
+In the previous section, we've tested the model that we trained.
 In this section we'll take a look at how to use ML.NET models in ASP.NET Core.

 We'll cover the following topics: